jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 Here’s a summary of what Pitest does.
 I’m sure other mutation testing frameworks work similarly:
 * It "mutates" your byte-code by flipping logic, skipping lines, altering return values, etc. By changing the byte-code, it changes behavior and therefore injects a bug, known as a mutation.
 * It runs your unit tests on the mutated byte-code.
 If a test fails, then your unit test has found that mutation and _killed_ it.
 This is what you want.
-A behavior change in your code was intercepted by your current unit test code.
+A behavior change in your code was intercepted by your test suite.
+Therefore, if Mutation Testing can only be performed upon the entire repo, it may make more sense add Mutation Testing to the pipeline builds.
-* If an assertion does not fail, then your unit test suite has failed to kill the mutation.
+* If an assertion does not fail, then your test suite has failed to kill the mutation.
 This is not what you want.
 A change in your code was completely ignored by your current unit tests.
-Pitest only informs you of a potential problem.
+Pitest only informs you of a potential problem, but not how to resolve it.
 You'll need to do a little analysis to address it:
     * Are you missing a unit test case or just an assertion in an existing unit test case?
     * Is a test case incorrect with its Given/When/Then paradigm?
     * Do you have redundant code that accommodates the mutated line?